Skip to main content

 1. Consult with a Specialist

 If you’ve just received your diagnosis, your first step might be to consult with a rheumatologist, a doctor who specializes in inflammatory joint diseases.
 A rheumatologist could offer a personalized treatment plan and may help monitor the progression of your condition.
-Since psoriatic arthritis varies in severity, a specialist could help you understand which areas of your body are at risk and recommend specific interventions to target your symptoms.

 2. Consider Medication Options